katiehermalik/GA-Loops-Conditionals/README.md

 ## Setup

-0. Get in today's directory in your `sei` directory.

-1. From inside of today's directory, *Fork* this repo and clone it.
+1. Fork this repo and clone it into your `sei/homework` directory.
 (While you're doing that, ask yourself: Why are we forking and cloning and not just cloning)?

 2. (Did you see this coming?)
 Inside the directory created by the clone, build our file structure (index.html and js file).
 Put your answers in `app.js`.